 - The committee shall work cooperatively with the Senate President in running the election of members-at-large, in accordance with the description above.
 The committee shall handle both the nominating and electing process for officers of the Senate.
 All of these processes may be conducted electronically, if appropriate.

 - The Committee shall prepare or obtain the following:

-- a memo to faculty containing a list of persons elected as members-at-large and area representatives who are eligible for nomination and election as a Senate officer and instructions for completing the nominating ballot
+- a memo to faculty containing a list of persons elected as members of the Senate who are eligible for nomination and election as a Senate officer and instructions for completing the nomination process

-- an election ballot, containing the name(s) of persons nominated for President, First Vice-President, and Second Vice-President, in alphabetical order, and a line for write-ins for each office and instructions for voting in the election
+- instructions for electing officers, containing the name(s) of persons nominated for President, First Vice-President, and Second Vice-President, in alphabetical order, and a line for write-ins for each office

 - a list of persons eligible to vote for members-at-large and the officers, according to the Senate bylaws, acquired from the appropriate college office